-With these procedures, the offshore oil and gas operators, Den Helder Airport and helicopter operators put in place measures to prevent spreading of the COVID-19 virus to offshore installations as much as possible.
-This procedure also puts measures in place to evacuate people who, according to the advice from the back-up doctor, have symptoms that indicate a case definition "Suspicious case COVID-19".
+With these procedures, the offshore oil and gas operators, Den Helder Airport and helicopter operators put in place measures to prevent spreading of the SARS-CoV-2, the virus that causes COVID-19 to offshore installations as much as possible.
+As the COVID-19 pandemic has spread in all regions internationally, this procedure also provides measures for individuals who have travelled internationally before coming to Den Helder Airport.
+This procedure puts measures in place to evacuate people who, according to the advice from the back-up doctor, have symptoms that indicate a case definition "Suspicious case COVID-19".